Nowra: Geography

 Along the north of Nowra is the Shoalhaven River, which formerly hosted the Australian National wakeboarding championships and is a popular fishing location.
 The Nowra Bridge connects it to North Nowra and Bomaderry.
 The Shoalhaven River is a saltwater river, although it does not flow into the sea.
 The Shoalhaven River meets the sea through the canal that joins the Shoalhaven and Crookhaven Rivers, which was dug by convicts under the direction of local entrepreneur and pioneer Alexander Berry.

 Climate

-Nowra has a humid subtropical climate (Cfa) under the Köppen climate classification.
-This makes it the southernmost city on the coastal strip to be within this climate zone.
-Interestingly, nearby coastal cities to the north, such as Wollongong and Kiama, are not in this zone and instead have an oceanic climate (Cfb) because their warmest month's average temperature do not reach the 22 °C threshold.
+Nowra possesses a humid subtropical climate (Köppen: Cfa), with very warm, wet summers and mild, relatively dry winters.
+Compared with nearby Wollongong and Kiama which have an oceanic climate, Nowra has slightly warmer summers due to its inland location, thus qualifying it as humid subtropical climate.
+Average maxima vary from 27.6 C in January to 16.8 C in July, while average minima fluctuate between 16.8 C in January and 6.8 C in July.
+Annual precipitation is moderately high (averaging 1026.1 mm), and is spread across 86.7 precipitation days (over 1.0 mm).
 Due to its position on the leeward side of the Great Dividing Range, Nowra experiences a foehn effect, particularly in late winter and spring.
+The town experiences 99.6 clear days and 127.4 cloudy days per annum.
+Extreme temperatures have ranged from 45.6 C on 21 December 2019 to -0.9 C on 24 August 2002.